What are credits?

 • degrees.

-The SCQF is a way of showing how they relate to each other and to other qualifications around the world.
+The SCQF is a way of showing how these qualifications relate to each other and to qualifications around the world.

 The SCQF uses two measures to help you understand and compare Scottish qualifications: